What's new in 3.0.0

 First user

-# Create your first API key python3 scripts/paramant-admin.py add \ --label "alice" \ --plan pro \ --email alice@example.com # Push to all relay containers python3 scripts/paramant-admin.py sync # Admin panel (requires ADMIN_TOKEN + TOTP if configured) open https://your-domain.com/admin/
+# Create your first API key python3 deploy/paramant-admin.py add \ --label "alice" \ --plan pro \ --email alice@example.com # Push to all relay containers python3 deploy/paramant-admin.py sync # Admin panel (requires ADMIN_TOKEN + TOTP if configured) open https://your-domain.com/admin/

 Upgrade